lanxCity/alx-pre_course/README.md

-My first readme file in alx-pre_course repo
+My first readme file in alx-pre_course repo is updated